George Finmore and family

 Contact

 The reason for this close relationship with the college can be found in the census of 1841 where Henry Finmore’s occupation is given as Servant to the Headmaster.
 Ten years later he described himself as butler and had a house in Weston’s Yard, next to the headmaster’s house.
-However the headmaster was single, as were his two sisters who were staying with him, so it is unclear quite who the donor of the bed was.
-Fortunately, working close to the headmaster brought him to the attention of Eton boys and he was remembered in their published memoirs, even rating an illustration in one.
+However the headmaster was single, as were his two sisters who were staying with him, so it is unclear quite who was the donor of George's bed.
+Fortunately, working close to the headmaster brought Henry to the attention of Eton boys and he was remembered in their published memoirs, even rating an illustration in one.
 To see this and to learn something of his life at Eton look at the page for Henry Finmore.

 George and Catherine had eleven children between 1790 and 1810.
 The eldest son, William, took up his father's occupation and is probably the Thames fisherman featured in one chapter of a book entitled “Curiosities in Natural History”.
 The author, Francis T Buckland, described a fishing trip on the Thames at Windsor “in August last”.
 As the Preface is dated 30 November 1857 and George Finmore died in 1834, it seems likely that the fisherman described as an old man was William, who would have been nearly sixty when the book was written.

-The fisherman is only named once as Finmore, and thereafter is referred to as Charon: the aged ferryman of Greek mythology who takes the dead across the Styx.
+The fisherman was only named once as Finmore, and thereafter was referred to as Charon: the aged ferryman of Greek mythology who takes the dead across the Styx.
 There are extracts from the book quoting the fisherman's opinions on a page for William Finmore.

 Henry Finmorespacer 20William Finmore